LouiseWats/Weather_api_wlogin_registration/README.md

 OpenWeather Api [here](https://openweathermap.org/)
 - Create an account on OpenWeather
 - Genereate an api key under [profile name] > My API keys
+- I have converted the temperature to Celcius, but remove the method if you want to use Kelvin.
+The default temperature from OpenWeather is Kelvin.

 ![Splash Screen](https://i.imgur.com/ElHPdsI.png)